llorracc/dolo/AI-prompts_MDP/dolo_add-docs-to-py-files.md

 </meta prompt 1>
 <user_instructions>
-Read and apply the instructions in AIPrompts/dolo_add-docs-to-py-files.md
+Read and apply the instructions in AIPrompts/dolo_add-docs-to-py-files.md, but apply them only to the file dolo/algos/egm.py.
+Leave all other files unchanged.

 </user_instructions>